namtoki/English/wordlist.md

 descend*(go down):                  He briefly stopped his workout, descended the stairs, and continued it in the garden.
 desirable:                          Doctor say it is desirable for babies to learn to crawl before they start walking. despair*(disappointment):           Many young people commit crimes due to poverty and despair.
+despite:                            Despite the fact that the company has a huge debt, it is generally perceived to be a strong company.
 destination:                        We depart from Narita at noon and will hopefully arrive at our destination tomorrow morning.
 detective:                          The detective tried to find the suspect, but he had vanished.
 determination:                      The swimmer's strong determination drives her on to compete for a better ranking.
 developing:                         It is important to promote the use of more advanced medical practices in developing countries.
 differ:                             The tastes of mature audiences differ from those of young people.
+dinosaur:
 disagree:                           I disagree with his opinion that the company's holding will lose their value.
 disaster:                           Some people almost starved in the disaster area because aid supplies were delayed. discourage*(-from):                 He's apparently discouraging his kids from keeping a chick.